barton-willis/denest-radicals/README.md

 (%i10)	denest(sqrt(5^(1/3)-4^(1/3)));
 (%o10)	(-4^(1/3)*20^(2/3)+4*20^(1/3)+2*4^(2/3))/12
  ~~~
- For the square root case, this code calls `sqrtdenest.`

-There is a great deal of literature with algorithms for denesting various classes of radicals, but this package uses a simple approach:
+There is a great deal of literature with algorithms for denesting various classes of radicals, but the `denest` package uses a simple approach:

 1. find a polynomial equation with integer coefficients with one solution being the radical,